 The prognosis of all chemical injuries is significantly dependent upon immediate irrigation.
 It is the single most important step in management and a delay of seconds can make a difference to the outcome.
 All chemical injuries should be copiously irrigated with water or a balanced salt solution.
 Do not waste time hunting for appropriate bags of fluid, or checking the ocular pH with litmus strips - go straight to irrigation with the nearest available water or saline.
-This may mean literally placing the patient's head undemeath a tap or in a shower.
+This may mean literally placing the patient's head underneath a tap or in a shower.
 Formal irrigation can take place subsequently, but the main aim is to achieve immediate dilution or removal of the chemical.
 It is important for concrete/lime/firework-type injuries to ensure all particulate matter is removed, and this requires eversion of the upper lid and careful sweeping of the upper and lower fornices with a cotton tip.
-Topical anaesthetic drops will aid the irrigation process but do not delay irrigation whilst looking for anaesthetic drops - commence irrigation first.
+Topical anaesthetic drops - commence irrigation first.
 When you think you have irrigated enough, irrigate some more.